justQing00/react-watermark/README.md

 ### 4、next want to do:

+- refactor function handleColOrRowWhenZero.
+- render mark in a target element.
 - change option name in a right way.
-- refactor function handleColOrRowWhenZero.
 - use svg not a div element.

 ### 5、origin source: